commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-modules.md

-# On-demand Isolated Components
+# On-demand Isolated Modules

-This document proposes a basic assembly of tools and processes that aims to significantly reduce the time and effort required to experiment with multi-language isolated components within a host web browser Wasm runtime.
+This document proposes a basic assembly of tools and processes that aims to significantly reduce the time and effort required to experiment with multi-language isolated modules within a host web browser Wasm runtime.

 In most cases, the workflow may be reduced to importing a JavaScript module (available with associated TypeScript definitions) using the base64-encoded source file as a module specifier.
 For example: